ThierrySans/CSCC09/project/index.md

 2. Check the video quality, edit the video if necessary.
 Again VLC can do this with VLC.
 3. Upload this video on Youtube (either as a private or public video) and share the video URL on your Github README file.

+## Submission

+One team member should create the team repo through Github classroom: https://classroom.github.com/a/DnqlZtdt

+Then, all the other team members should join your project repo through Github Classroom.

+For the beta and the final version, all of your code should be submitted on this team repository on Github.

 ## Recommendations

 Here are some key recommendations to consider: